British Dragonfly Society: History

 The British Dragonfly Society is a conservation organisation in the United Kingdom.
-It was founded in 1983 and its aims are to promote and to encourage the study and conservation of dragonflies and damselflies and their natural habitats, especially in the United Kingdom.
+It was founded in 1983 with the aim to promote and to encourage the study and conservation of dragonflies and damselflies and their natural habitats, especially in the United Kingdom.
+The British Dragonfly Society is a registered charity, number 800196.
+As of 2024, the chair of trustees is Tim Coleshaw.